Rhinox-Training/grpl-2.0/README.md

 The samples can be imported from the Unity package manager, after the Interaction toolkit is installed.
-To have a look at a more in depth explenation about the Grapple Sample scenes, [click here](https://rhinox-training.github.io/grpl-2.0/pages/GRPL_Samples/GRPLSamples.html)
+To have a look at a more in depth explanation about the Grapple Sample scenes, [click here](https://rhinox-training.github.io/grpl-2.0/pages/GRPL_Samples/GRPLSamples.html)

 # License